veyselserifoglu/vscode-frappe-erpnext/README.md

     bench --site dev.localhost set-admin-password <your password goes here>

-## Running Everything Together and Launching the Frappe Site
+## Demo - Running Everything Together and Launching the Frappe Site
 We are ready!
 Here's a quick demo on how to launch your Frappe site and explore its key features:

 ![Frappe Demo](/static/videos/Settup-frappe-dev-environment.mp4)